forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 Clients of CPP use the provided services once they are parked and want to pay for the parking.
 Therefore CPP receives transactions only for successful parkings - *client managed to park in a particular area*.

-Moreover the **successful parkings** might be *false positives* since we don't know where the client wanted to park **initially**.
+What data we don't have is the data about **unsuccessful parkings** because we don't know where the client wanted to park **initially**.
 It is possible that the client wanted to park in one place but it was completely full so he ended up parking in another place far away from the initial destination point.

 The conclusion is that the **transactions cannot be used as labeled training data set** to train a model to predict parking availability.

 ### Availability = Amount of Free Spots?

 Can we derive availability from the amount of free parking spots?
-Why not?
 Whenever we can say that there will be `X` parking spots free, we can say that parking in the area is available.

 In order to train our model to predict amount of free parking spots, our desired labeled training data set should look like: